soyelmoreno/fullstack4fe-v2/README.md

 I put it in this repo along with the super basic Hello World app server.
 I also added a few styles.

-## Practice using Nginx as a load balancer

-I found a video tutorial on configuring Nginx as a load balancer for multiple application servers.
-While I don't foresee the need for Dockerized app instances for small projects, it was a good use case for the tutorial, and I learned a lot about Nginx configurations.

-I didn't want to put my notes in a separate repo, so [they are in this repo](nginx/README.md).